algosup/2024-2025-project-3-quickest-path-team-4/technicalSpecification/technicalSpecifications.md

 - Bidirectional Search: By simultaneously searching from both the source and target nodes, the bidirectional Dijkstra's algorithm reduces the number of nodes explored.
 This approach effectively halves the search space, leading to faster execution times, especially in large graphs.

-By employing these optimization techniques, the project aims to achieve a high-performance solution capable of handling large datasets and delivering quick responses to user queries.
+By employing these optimization techniques, the project aims to achieve a high-performance solution that can handle large datasets and deliver quick responses to user queries.

 #### Big-O Notation